-As opposed to regular marketing which focuses on acquiring customers, retention marketing aims to resell to existing ones.
+As opposed to regular marketing which focuses on acquiring customers, customer retention strategies aim to resell to existing ones.
 In some cases, this can also happen through a subscription model.

-Retention marketing is defined as the strategy of using marketing tactics to increase repeat purchases from existing customers or to set up a regular stream of revenue from them.
+Retention marketing or customer retention is defined as the strategy of using marketing tactics to increase repeat purchases from existing customers or to set up a regular stream of revenue from them.

 Let’s admit it- marketing is expensive!
 Today, every ad on every platform comes at a dear cost, and one purchase alone cannot compensate for that spend.
 Plus, customers who have already bought from a brand are more likely to trust the brand again for another purchase.